 Rationale for recommendation on overall program: Estimated wolf numbers in the treatment area are low, and since 2013 no evidence of reproduction has been detected.
-Deer harvest has grown 6 fold from 13 bucks in 2013 to 88 bucks in 2015, exceeding the IM program objective.
-We expect that trend to continue in 2016.
+Deer harvest has grown from 13 bucks in 2013 to 96 bucks in 2016 and exceeded the IM program objective in the two most recent years for which data are available.
+We expect that trend to continue in 2017.
 We should continue to monitor the current camera array on Gravina Island, continue to educate hunters about the importance of reporting deer hunting effort and success, continue deer pellet surveys on Gravina to document long term trends in deer abundance.